Angel Stadium: Baseball

 The stadium was host to the 1967 MLB All-Star Game, the first All-Star Game to be played on prime-time television.
 This was the first time an All-Star Game was held at night since World War II.
 Angel Stadium again hosted All-Star Games in 1989 and 2010.

 It hosted seven American League Division Series (2002, 2004, 2005, 2007, 2008, 2009, and 2014) and six American League Championship Series (1979, 1982, 1986, 2002, 2005, and 2009).
-Most notably, it hosted the 2002 World Series, which the Angels won in dramatic fashion over the San Francisco Giants, finally winning one for their late and long-time owner, "Singing Cowboy" Gene Autry (and for his widow and business partner Jackie, who is also honorary president of the American League).
+Most notably, it hosted the 2002 World Series, which the Angels won over the San Francisco Giants.

 Angel Stadium hosted several games during Round 2 of the 2006 World Baseball Classic.

+On Saturday, August 9, 2014, the stadium hosted its longest game ever, a 6-hour, 31-minute game between the Angels and the Boston Red Sox that extended for 19 innings, before Albert Pujols gave the Angels a 5-4 win.

-Famous individual baseball milestones attained here include Mickey Mantle's last game-winning home run, Nolan Ryan's striking out of nine straight Boston Red Sox (and two of Nolan Ryan's seven no-hitters), Reggie Jackson's 500th career home run, Rod Carew's 3,000th career base hit, Don Sutton's 300th career win, Vladimir Guerrero's 400th career home run, George Brett's 3,000th career base hit, and Albert Pujols' 600th career home run.
+Famous individual baseball milestones attained in the stadium include Mickey Mantle’s final game-winning home run, Nolan Ryan’s record of striking out nine consecutive Boston Red Sox players (and two of his seven career no-hitters), Reggie Jackson’s 500th home run, Rod Carew’s 3,000th hit, Don Sutton’s 300th win, Vladimir Guerrero’s 400th home run, George Brett’s 3,000th hit, and Albert Pujols’ 600th home run.

-On Saturday, August 9, 2014, the stadium hosted its longest game ever: a 6-hour, 31-minute contest between the Angels and the Boston Red Sox.
-Albert Pujols led off the batting in the bottom of the 19th inning with a walk-off homer, giving the Angels the win, 5–4.

-The stadium is currently designated to host softball and baseball events for the 2028 Summer Olympics along with Dodger Stadium.
+More recently, Shohei Ohtani achieved multiple unprecedented feats at Angel Stadium.
+In the 2021 season, he became the first player since Babe Ruth in 1919 to hit 30 or more home runs while making at least 10 pitching appearances in the same season.
+That same year, he became the first player in MLB history to be selected to the All-Star Game as both a pitcher and a hitter in the same season.
+On June 27, 2023, Ohtani became the first American League player since 1961 to hit two home runs and record 10 or more strikeouts in the same game.
+In the 2022 season, Ohtani became the first player in AL and NL history to record 30 home runs at the plate and 10 wins on the mound in a single season.
+Additionally, in 2021, he became the first player in MLB history to record 30 home runs and 100 strikeouts as a pitcher in a single season, all while playing home games in Anaheim.

+The Savannah Bananas, an exhibition baseball team known for their on-field entertainment, played two sold out games at Angel Stadium on May 30 and 31 as part of their 2025 tour.